 Sir Abet Guillo - I hated him the most, but remembered him the most after graduation.
 I hated him for those lectures and examinations in Economic Statistics and Econometrics.
 My lowest grades in my majors came from his subjects and I hated him for messing my records. haha When I started working in the field of research I unfortunately ate my words.
 I found all his lectures useful to my career.

-Sir Zosimo Villa - Sir Villa is my professor in those deadly major subjects I had in college.
+Sir Zosimo Villa - Sir Villa is my professor in those deadly major subjects in college.
 He was my professor in Microeconomics, Macroeconomics and Mathematical Economics.
 The subjects he handled are difficult but I was able to learn a lot from him.
 In fact, I'm still using my notes from his subjects to my classes.
-He is the only professor in our college who can teach Economics with just a whiteboard marker and eraser.
+He is the only professor who can teach Economics with just a whiteboard marker and eraser.
 He only brings himself to the class and could last more than 3 hours of lecture.
-How about that?
 I often tell myself that if only I could be half as good as Sir Villa, I would be more than fulfilled as an educator.

-Cliche as it may sound but teaching itself taught me to respect and appreciate my own teachers better.
-Now that I'm in their shoes, I realized that teaching is one of life's greatest blessings I could ever have.
+The profession taught me to respect and appreciate my own teachers better.
+Now that I'm in their shoes, I realized that teaching is one of life's greatest blessings to me.

 Happy Teacher's Day!